 Skip to main content

-Set up a Slack app so ConfigView can pull your workspace data (users, channels, user groups) into the dashboard.
+Set up the ConfigView workspace app so ConfigView can pull your workspace data (users, channels, user groups, custom emoji, recent files) into the dashboard.

 1. Go to: https://api.slack.com/apps